Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

-Our focus on subdifferentials is also empirically motivated: When employing first-order methods to minimize some objective $h$, the gradients of iterates converging to the global minimizer $\bx$ typically have convex hulls that ``predict'' the dimensionality of the subdifferential at that minimizer, $\partial h\left(\bx\right)$.
+Our focus on subdifferentials is also empirically motivated: When employing first-order methods to minimize some objective $h$, the gradients of iterates near the global minimizer $\bx$ typically have a convex hull whose dimension empirically coincides with the dimension of the subdifferential $\partial h\left(\bx\right)$.
 Figures \ref{fig:phenom}a,b and \ref{fig:norm}a,b demonstrate this behavior.
-The gradients are indeed ``predictive'' as none of the iterates actually achieve the global minimum (Figures \ref{fig:phenom}c and \ref{fig:norm}c).
+Moreover, this phenomenon occurs despite none of the iterates actually achieving the global minimum (Figures \ref{fig:phenom}c and \ref{fig:norm}c).
 This is unsurprising since $\partial h (\bx)$ is the convex hull of the limit of gradients at nearby points \citep[Theorem 2.5.1]{clarke1990optimization}.
-However, it inspires the creation of a ``survey'' of points near $\bx$ such that their gradients capture the dimensionality of $\partial h (\bx)$.
-This intuition will become more clear after introducing the max-of-smooth model.
+This motivates the creation of a ``survey'' of points near $\bx$ such that their gradients capture the dimensionality of $\partial h (\bx)$.
+Introducing the max-of-smooth model clarifies this intuition.